-" “Learning how to treat scabies and get rid of scabies mites can be confusing, There are natural over the counter product available as well as prescription options from your doctor that contain pesticides known to kill mites.
+" “Learning how to treat scabies and get rid of scabies mites can be confusing.
+There are over the counter product available as well as prescription options (recommended) from your doctor that contain pesticides known to kill mites such as permethrin cream such as Elimite.
 Because the condition spreads easily, all family members are treated, even if a family member shows no symptoms."

 This mite, the Sarcoptes scabiei, tunnels into your skin, making itself at home.
 It spreads rapidly with person-to-person contact such as hugging, sleeping together, sharing bedding, sharing towels and wearing another’s clothing and it may also be spread by sexual contact.

 If this is the first time you have had scabies, you may not know it until four to six weeks later, when symptoms begin to show.
 The secretions the mite produces while under your skin cause the relentless itching, which will drive you to find out quickly how to treat scabies.

 How Long Does Scabies Last?

 Scabies can continue as long as there are female mites laying eggs under the skin.
 Scabies scabicide creams will kill any mites with itching continuing for 2 to 4 weeks after being treated.